-Dayspring Christian Academy, like many private Christian schools, ascribes to a Classical Christian form of education.
+Dayspring Christian Academy, like many private Christian schools that teach Christian principles, ascribes to a Classical Christian form of education.

 Classical: adj.
 1. Relating to ancient Greek and Roman authors of the first rank or estimation, which, in modern times, have been and still are studied as the best models of fine writing… 2.
 Pertaining to writers of the first rank among the moderns; being of the first order; constituting the best model or authority as an author… Hence classical denotes pure, chaste, correct, refined; as a classical taste; a classical style.
 (Webster)